satnam6502/satnam6502.github.io/README.md

 # Satnam Singh

-I'm an independent software engineer working at the intersection of programming languages, hardware desogn and formal methods.
+I'm an independent software engineer working at the intersection of programming languages, hardware design and formal methods.